w3c/ServiceWorker/explainer.md

 Now that we've started to talks about iframes, another question comes up: what if a controlled document from `video.example.com` loads an iframe from `www.example.net` which has previously registered a controller using `navigator.controller.register("/*", "/ctrl.js")`?

 `video.example.com` and `www.example.net` are clearly different domains...should the controller for `video.example.com` get a crack at it?
-Because the web's same-origin security model gaurantees that documents from different domains will be isolated from each other, it would be a huge error to allow `video.example.com` to return content that would run in the context of `www.example.net`.
+Because the web's same-origin security model guarantees that documents from different domains will be isolated from each other, it would be a huge error to allow `video.example.com` to return content that would run in the context of `www.example.net`.
 Code on that page could read cookies and databases, abuse sessions, and do all manner of malicious stuff.

 What happens instead in the scenario is that all navigations -- top level or not -- for `www.example.net` are handled by the controller located at `http://www.example.net/ctrl.js`.
 The document on `video.example.com` won't get an `onfetch` event for this iframe, but it would if the `src` property were set to `http://video.example.com/subcontent.html` or any other page on `http://video.example.com`.